f4exb/sdrdaemon/README.md

     - `file` for file sink (Tx only not hardware dependent)
  - `-c config` Comma separated list of configuration options as key=value pairs or just key for switches.
 Depends on device type (see next paragraphs).
  - `-d devidx` Device index, 'list' to show device list (default 0)
- - `-z bytes` Compress I/Q data using LZ4 algorithm with a minimum number of `bytes` for each frame.
-It will default to at least 64kB.

 <h2>Common configuration option for UDP transmission (sdrdaemonrx, sdrdaemon)</h2>